From the moment I opened Ladybeard magazine, I knew it was a magazine I wanted to read:

 This begins with our name: Ladybeard.

-Ladybeard is thick, and I mean thick; this is a magazine that real time and energy has gone into creating.
-The first issue focused on sex, and was published nearly a year before the Mind issue.
-Already, the Ladybeard team have announced the their third issue will be about beauty.
+However, already the Ladybeard team have announced that their third issue will be about beauty.
 These are all topics that are hugely important to explore from a feminist perspective.

 If you want to hear more about how the Mind issue of Ladybeard was created then I suggest you give their interview with Stack a listen.
 I went along to the event, hosted by Stack, which was a brilliant way hear from the creators behind the magazine.
-Frustratingly, the interview at the event didn’t record, but Steve faithfully re-recorded it with the Ladybeard team.
+The interview at the event didn’t record, but Steve Watson, founder of Stack, faithfully re-recorded it with the Ladybeard team.
+(Thank you Steve!)

 Ladybeard issue 2 is available to buy now online or from stockists